-premium assistance that becomes available when a person transitions from ESI employment to non-employment (and is withheld when transitioning back), (b) the premium assistance that is enhanced when a worker with premium assistance works a lesser fraction of the year, and (c) the premium assistance that becomes available when a person transitions from ESI employment to part-time employment.
-To put it another way, even if we completely ignored the sliding scale nature of the premium assistance (item (b)), the ACA's added disincentive would still be more than \$147 per month.
+Taking into account both the benefit amounts and the participation weights, Figure 2 shows that the three largest components of the \$204 per month disincentive are, in order: (a) the premium assistance that becomes available when a person transitions from ESI employment to non-employment (and is withheld when transitioning back), (b) the premium assistance that is enhanced when a worker with premium assistance works a lesser fraction of the year, and (c) the employer penalties.

-Figure 2 displays the overall marginal tax rate for non-elderly household heads and spouses with near median earnings potential, including the safety net programs that pre-dated the ACA.
+Figure 3 displays the overall marginal tax rate for non-elderly household heads and spouses with near median earnings potential, including the safety net programs that pre-dated the ACA.
 The series through December 2011 is from Mulligan (2012).
-I updated that series through December 2016 by (i) adding the ACA components (3.7, 4.9, and 5.0 percentage points in 2014, 2015, and 2016, respectively), (ii) accounting for the reduction of the maximum duration of unemployment benefits through mid-2013 (the maximum duration is assumed to remain constant thereafter), (iii) accounting for the erosion of real food stamp benefits by inflation through May 2013 and assuming that future farm bills will increase nominal benefits so that, on average, they are the same as in May 2013, (iv) accounting for the December 2012 expiration of the payroll tax cut, and (v) assuming that the work disincentives of mortgage modification erode at 3.5 percent per year after December 2011.
+I updated that series through December 2016 by (i) adding the ACA components (3.6, 4.8,and 4.9 percentage points in 2014, 2015, and 2016, respectively), (ii) accounting for the reduction of the maximum duration of unemployment benefits through mid-2013, (iii) accounting for the erosion of real food stamp benefits by inflation through October 2013, (iv) accounting for the November 2013 expiration of the ARRA enhancement of food stamp benefit amounts and assuming that future farm bills and inflation adjustments will increase nominal benefits so that, on average, they are the same as in November 2013, (v) accounting for the December 2012 expiration of the payroll tax cut, and (vi) assuming that the work disincentives of mortgage modification erode at 3.5 percent per year after December 2011.
+In addition, I assume two alternative scenarios for the duration of UI benefits: (i) they remain unchanged after November 2013 and (ii) Emergency Unemployment Compensation (EUC) ends in December 2013 and benefit duration remains at 26 weeks thereafter.